 Farm Wilder: Buying Better Meat For Wildlife 25/09/2019, Health & Lifestyle

 Two years ago I gave up my job in the BBC Natural History Unit because I wanted to do more than just film wildlife.
 I wanted to help save Britain’s rapidly declining wildlife, and make Britain more sustainable.
 So I set up a social enterprise called Farm Wilder CIC, and started selling meat.
 That might seem a strange decision – isn’t meat bad for the planet?
 The reality is that meat, like electricity, can come from sources that are good or bad.
 Beef from Brazilian land that was once rainforest, grain-fed American feedlots, or intensive British farms, is on a par with coal-fired power stations.
-But there’s another sort of meat, wildlife friendly pasture-fed meat, which I believe is good for the planet.
-This is what Farm Wilder sells, and by buying it right here on fresh-range, you can fight climate change and bring back endangered British wildlife.
+But there’s another sort of meat, which I believe is good for the planet: pasture-fed meat, from farmers that feed their animals only grass and other plants, not grain.
+Farm Wilder works with farmers to help them transition to being 100% pasture-fed over 3 years, as well as boosting wildlife across their farms.
+By buying it right here on fresh-range, you can fight climate change and bring back endangered British wildlife.

 Pasture-fed meat is nothing like meat you’d buy in a supermarket.
 It’s much tastier, because it comes from native cattle breeds like Belted Galloways, Blue Greys and North Devons, and native sheep including Welsh Mountain and Suffolks.
 These slower growing animals thrive on poorer pastures that are rich in biodiversity.
 Connoisseurs say you can actually taste the herbs from the flower-rich meadows, and research reveals an improved nutrient density compared to grain-fed meat, including more Omega-3s and conjugated linoleic acid (CLA).